-Honduras is the worst affected: 75 percent of the country’s rural population lives in poverty and 63 percent lives in extreme poverty.
+Honduras is the worst affected: 75% of the country’s rural population lives in poverty and 63% live in extreme poverty.

-Guatemala is next: 54 percent of its rural population lives in poverty.
+Guatemala is next: 54% of its rural population lives in poverty.

-Nicaragua and El Salvador both have 47 percent of their rural population living in poverty.
+Nicaragua and El Salvador both have 47% of their rural population living in poverty.

-Panama has 37 percent and Costa Rica has 23 percent of rural poverty rates.
+Panama has 37% and Costa Rica has 23% of rural poverty rates.

-Indigenous peoples account for more than 40 percent of the total population in Guatemala and seventy-five percent of them live in poverty.
-In Panama, indigenous peoples make up eight percent of the population and 95 percent live in poverty.
+Indigenous peoples account for more than 40% of the total population in Guatemala and 75% of them live in poverty.
+In Panama, indigenous peoples make up eight percent of the population and 95% live in poverty.

-Agriculture is a major employer of the rural poor, providing jobs for more than 30 percent.
+Agriculture is a major employer of the rural poor, providing jobs for more than 30%.
 As a result, IFAD believes that agriculture could be used to help ease poverty in Central America.
 The area is a major producer of the world’s bananas, coffee, maize and sugar.

 IFAD reports, however, that the area is “highly vulnerable” to the world market.
 It is also vulnerable to other factors it has no power over, such as climate change and natural disasters.